 Founded in 1916, Crain’s Detroit is a weekly business magazine serving the Detroit metro area and the state of Michigan.
 The current editor-in-chief is Ken Crain.

 Funded by / Ownership

-Crain’s Detroit is owned by Crain’s Communications, which is a 3rd generation family-owned business based in Detriot.
-Revenue is derived through advertising, subscription fees and digital marketing of businesses.
+Crain’s Detroit is owned by Crain’s Communications, a 3rd generation family-owned business based in Detriot.
+Revenue is derived through advertising, subscription fees, and businesses’ digital marketing.

 Analysis / Bias

-Editorially, Crain’s Detroit does not specifically publish op-eds, however, they do report on politics covering both sides.
-While slightly more lean very slightly left, there is not enough to change their classification of least biased.
+Crain’s Detroit does not specifically publish op-eds; however, they report on politics covering both sides.
+While slightly more lean, very slightly left, there is not enough to change their classification of least biased.

 Failed Fact Checks

 - None in the Last 5 years